vcucchiararo/andefain/README.md

 ---
 ### Setup

-To run this project install it locally first in backend and then in frontend using npm:
+To run this project install it in frontend using npm:
 ```
 $ npm install
 $ npm start